codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_responses.rst

 What has been changed
 =====================
+- The Output class has been changed to the Response class.
-- The methods have been renamed
+- The methods have been renamed.

 Upgrade Guide
 =============